What is the actual price of ‘happiness’?

 “It is…” my friend answered in amazement.
-“I didn’t realise how beautiful it is here, I was too busy climbing and watching my steps along the way!” he laughed.
+“I didn’t realize how beautiful it is here, I was too busy climbing and watching my steps along the way!” he laughed.

 “Yes, sometimes we’re too busy thinking about getting to the top safely, so we watch our steps and we push ourselves, and we just ignore the beauty around us–because in our mind, we’re only thinking about enjoying the view from the top,” said the local guide.
 “But the view from here is beautiful, too, right?
 We have been surrounded by beautiful views from the point where we started.”

-My friend told me later that it was one of the most eye-opening moment in his life.
+My friend told me later that it was one of the most eye-opening moments in his life.

 MOUNTAINS will always have a special place in my heart.